St Mary's Old Convent Chapel: Description

 The chapel was designed by architect Edward Mahoney in a Gothic Revival style, similar to the convent accommodation that had been built several years prior, and the Bishop's House that would be later built across the road from the chapel.
 It cost £1100 to build.

 The wooden chapel is cruciform with a steeply pitched roof and a central spire.
 The interior was laid out according to the needs of the religious order, rather than as a parish church, resulting in two rows of stalls made of kauri timber on both sides of the nave facing towards each other, across the central aisle.
 Above the stalls are the stations of the cross.

 Above the altar on the east wall, are stained glass windows, the centrepiece depicting Our Lady of Mercy was given by James Franklin in memory of his sister, Sister Mary Xavier.

 Very few changes have been made to the chapel, except for the c.
 1900 addition of further stalls, to accommodate more people.
+From 2022-2024, Salmond Reed Architects worked with the McAuley Trust to restore the chapel, supported by an Auckland Council Historic Heritage Grant.
+Using paint analysis and historical images, they repainted the chapel to align with its assumed original colours.
+They also repaired the timber joinery and restored the stained glass windows.
+The restoration was a 2025 Auckland Architecture Awards Winner in the heritage category.